 To have self-acceptance, one must first have self-awareness.
-Since you cannot accept what you aren’t even aware of, it’s important to first become conscious of what’s happening inside you, on a physical, emotional, mental and spiritual level.
+Since you cannot accept what you aren’t aware of, it’s important to first become conscious of what’s happening inside you, on a physical, emotional, mental and spiritual level.

 It is easier to become more and more conscious of yourself if you practice embracing anything that comes up into your awareness.

 Indeed, one of the main reasons many people can’t feel their emotions, feel cut of from